blubecks/vagrant_test/README.md

 Ubuntu's configuration convention for Apache Virtual Hosts is to put the contents of all possible Virtual Hosts in /etc/apache2/sites-available and then use the a2ensite and a2dissite to create and remove symlinks for each active Virutal Host in the /etc/apache2/sites-enabled directory.

 We need to add two tasks to our tasks/apache.yml file, one to remove the existing symlink, and one to create our new one

+##Handlers
+Telling a service to restart or reload itself manually after every configuration change can be a real pain.
+Fortunately, Ansible has a way of automating that process for you, and that's by using Handlers.

+Handlers are a list of Tasks with a name assigned that you can call by name after another Task has run.
+They won't run unless another Task triggers them.